Pillars of the Rails Monitoring Stack: 2018 Edition

 - Uptime - are key controller-actions reachable from around the globe?

-- Application Monitoring - when performance goes bad, dive into the the line-of-code causing the issue.
+- Application Monitoring - when performance goes bad, dive to the the line-of-code causing the issue.

 - Log Monitoring - aggregate logs across app servers.